Products: PI-MAX4 ICCD & emICCD

 - Accessories/ Related Products

-PI-MAX4 intensified cameras are engineered for imaging and spectroscopy applications, including plasma diagnostics, combustion, photon counting, and frequency-domain / time-domain fluorescence lifetime imaging microscopy (FLIM).
+PI-MAX4 intensified cameras are the renowned gated imaging and spectroscopy cameras for such applications as LIBS, plasma diagnostics, combustion, quantum computing, photon counting, and frequency-domain / time-domain fluorescence lifetime imaging microscopy (FLIM).

-The PI-MAX4 family supports many high-resolution CCDs and EMCCDs.
-Among the innovative features packed into its compact, controllerless design are sustained repetition rates of up to 1 MHz, video-rate image capture, <500 psec intensifier gating, and a double image feature (DIF).
+Powered by our beautiful LightField software, the PI-MAX4 ICCD and emICCD cameras pack innovative features into its compact design are sustained repetition rates of up to 1 MHz, video-rate to over 10,000 spectra per second capture rates, <500 psec ultra-fast gating, and double image feature (DIF).

-- Ability to capture a gated image or spectrum for every pulse of a high-repetition-rate laser.
+- Ability to capture a gated image or spectrum for every pulse from high-repetition-rate lasers.